 Cost of the actual template

 The range in pricing for website templates is MASSIVE.
-You could probably find templates for as low as $100, or as much as $750+.
-The price of a website template really depends on what you’re looking for, and where you’re looking.
+You could probably find templates for as low as $100, or as much as $950+.
+The price of a website template really depends on how much it includes, what you need, and where you’re looking.

 Yes, there are loads of crazy cheap options, but at the end of the day, you get what you pay for.